 The Fade Peel is gentle - if you use it as directed.
 My skin is sensitive, aging,acne prone which is a tough combination to treat.
 I needed a product that I can use to spot treat (this is why MUAC samples are so great - you can save a lot of money just buying small amounts for different areas of the face) this particular patch without further irritating or even clogging the area and making it worse.

 I'm always amused to read that people who have tried the peel and have reported that the peel irritated their skin, etc. when the MUAC direction cards that they include in the orders clearly lay out how each product is to be used.
+This is not including those who have a genuine reaction based on sensitivity.
 Yes, it is tempting to leave a product on longer than usual or apply more, but I just can't risk that so I did the patch test and when all went well I started the process.

-I follow the directions to the letter, lcan now leave the peel on for a full 5 minutes, rinse well, apply a serum and then a few drops of Argan Oil as directed.
+I followed the directions to the letter and can now leave the peel on for a full 5 minutes, rinse well, apply a serum and then a few drops of Argan Oil as directed.
 I have never been happier and it cost me only a few dollars to get the results I wanted.
+Yay MUAC!

 I bought this to lighten some discoloration i have around my mouth (around the smile lines and below lip).
 I've had this from probably since puberty so I think it's hormonal.
 I applied the peel only to the dark areas with a q-tip.
 I do think it has improved it.
 I wish I had taken pictures before to make sure it's not just my imagination.
 I will continue to use it and will update if the discoloration gets any better or goes away completely.